Physical Evidence:

 - approx. 4 inches in length

-blade did not break when victim was stabbed
+- good quality, blade did not break when victim was stabbed

 ---> not easy to stab someone in the heart --> must get past thoracic cage which is designed to protect vital organs --> blade went all the way through + tip did not even break --> good quality switch blade